 Crisis Management- 20%

-This position is subject to annual review and appointment for the upcoming year with a maximum duration of five years.
-House Advisors may seek appraisal in their fourth year to be renewed for a fifth year.
-The starting date for the position is early July 2019.
-Compensation includes a competitive salary and benefits package including apartment and meal plan while classes are in session.
+This position is subject to annual review and appointment for the upcoming year with a maximum duration of four years.
+House Advisors may seek appraisal in their 4th year to be renewed for a 5th year.

-Special Instructions to Applicants To complete your on-line application, you will be required to attach your cover letter, resume, contact information for 3 references with your online application.
+Special Instructions to Applicants To complete your on-line application, you will be required to attach your resume, cover letter, and contact information for 3 professional references.
 All attachments must be in PDF format.
 Review of applications will begin immediately.
 If you have any questions, please contact Human Resources, 845-437-5820.

 For full consideration applicants should apply by:

 Founded in 1861, Vassar College is a highly selective, residential, coeducational liberal arts college.
 Consistently ranked among the top liberal arts colleges in the country, Vassar is renowned for pioneering achievements in education, for its long history of curricular innovation, and for the beauty of its campus.